All About Faces

-All About Faces was a weekly game show which ran from August 30, 1971, to September 1972.
+All About Faces is a weekly game show which ran from August 30, 1971, to September 1972.
 The series incorporated a "hidden camera" format similar to Candid Camera.
 The program was produced in Toronto by Screen Gems, at the studios of CFTO-TV in Scarborough, Toronto, Ontario.
 Richard Hayes was host, and the show's producer was Dan Enright.
 The show was short-lived, lasting only one season in U.S. television syndication and on Canada's CTV.

 Format

 Two teams, each consisting of a celebrity and a friend or relative, would be shown a clip of an unsuspecting person placed in an embarrassing situation, recorded by a hidden camera, and as the film was frozen on a closeup of the person's face, the contestants had to wager on how the person would react.
 For example, a person in a taxicab is told by the driver that he is nearsighted and color blind; the contestants would guess whether the passenger would exit the cab or not.
 Each team started with $50 and could bet up to that amount in each round; the team with the most money after four rounds won the game, with their winnings donated to their favorite charity (and if the team's final score was under $50, they would still be credited with said amount).